-Anything that REDUCES your risk of developing breast cancer is called a protective factor.
-Although you can control many risk factors, remember that doing so does not guarantee zero risk.
-It is also important to keep in mind that many women who have a particular risk factor for breast cancer never develop it.
+A protective factor is anything that REDUCES your risk of developing breast cancer.
+Although you can control many risk factors, doing so does not guarantee zero risk.
+You should also know that many women who have a particular risk factor for breast cancer never develop it.

-The first risk factor is hormonal and is due to an increased exposure to the hormone estrogen.
-This excessive exposure may be because of menarche (menses younger than 12 years old), nulliparity (lack of pregnancy), late menopause (menses stops after age 50), age of first born after the age of 30, five years of combined estrogen/progesterone hormone replacement therapy and lastly obesity.
+The first risk factor is hormonal due to increased exposure to the hormone estrogen.
+This excessive exposure may be because of menarche (menses younger than 12 years old), nulliparity (lack of pregnancy), late menopause (menses stops after age 50), age of first born after the age of 30, five years of combined estrogen/progesterone hormone replacement therapy, and lastly obesity.

-There are also nonhormonal factors, which may increase the risk of developing breast cancer.
-It is well documented that increased age causes a higher risk of breast cancer, as well as a positive family history of breast cancer.
-If the mother or daughter of the patient develops breast cancer, then that individual is probably at a 2-3 times greater risk of developing a breast cancer at a later date.
+Non-hormonal factors may also increase the risk of breast cancer.
+It is well-documented that increased age causes a higher risk of breast cancer, as well as a positive family history of breast cancer.
+If the mother or daughter of the patient develops breast cancer, then that individual is probably at a 2-3 times greater risk of developing breast cancer at a later date.
 The risk factor, however, decreases in a woman with distant relatives who have breast cancer (cousins, aunts, grandmother).
-Other nonhormonal risk factors are a breast biopsy, which reveals the presence of abnormal cells, or cancer cells found in a previous biopsy.
-Radiation exposure and excessive alcohol usage are also nonhormonal risk factors for breast carcinoma.
+Another non-hormonal risk factor is a breast biopsy, which reveals the presence of abnormal cells, or cancer cells found in a previous biopsy.
+Radiation exposure and excessive alcohol usage are also non-hormonal risk factors for breast carcinoma.

-There are many ways of diagnosing breast cancer, the most common being self-examination.
-A second option would be to have a yearly exam by a health professional; these exams occurring every 3 years between the ages of 20-40 and every year after the age of 40.
-Mammograms, or radiologic evaluation of the breast, are the best available technique for detecting breast carcinoma; however, this technique can miss the presence of a tumor 10% of the time.
+There are many ways of diagnosing breast cancer, the most common being breast self-exam.
+A second option is to have a yearly exam by a health professional.
+These exams should occur every 3 years between the ages of 20-40 and every year after the age of 40.
+Mammograms, or radiologic evaluations of the breast, are the best available technique for detecting breast carcinoma.
+However, this technique can miss the presence of a tumor 10% of the time.
 Currently, most centers recommend yearly mammograms after the age of 40.
-We recommend genetic testing in coordination with genetic counselors because of the fact that 80% of inherited breast cancers have BRCA-1 or BRCA-2 gene mutation seen in the DNA.
-Other useful imaging techniques is ultrasound, which is extremely helpful in differentiating solid from fluid lesions, and MRI, which we use as an additional screening method in high-risk patients.
+We recommend genetic testing in coordination with genetic counselors because 80% of inherited breast cancers have BRCA-1 or BRCA-2 gene mutation seen in the DNA.
+Other useful imaging techniques include ultrasound, which is extremely helpful in differentiating solid from fluid lesions, and MRI, which we use as an additional screening method in high-risk patients.

 Following the finding of a breast mass on examination or during a mammogram, we usually recommend a biopsy.
 The goal of the biopsy is to obtain breast tissue that we may examine for malignant features.
-The various biopsy techniques depend on whether the breast mass can be felt (palpable) or not felt (nonpalpable) on physical examination.
+The provider will choose from the various biopsy techniques depending on whether the breast mass can be felt (palpable) or not felt (nonpalpable) upon physical examination.
 For the nonpalpable lesion, the technique involves a stereotactic core biopsy, which uses either a computer or mammogram machine to guide a needle to the biopsy site for examination.

-The second way to detect or biopsy a nonpalpable lesion is using a wire localized excisional biopsy where a radiologist uses a computer, mammogram, or ultrasound device to place a guidewire by the abnormal area.
-The surgeon then follows this to the point of the abnormal tissue and then surgically removes the abnormal breast tissue.
+The second way to detect or biopsy a nonpalpable lesion is using a wire-localized excisional biopsy, in which a radiologist uses a computer, mammogram, or ultrasound device to place a guidewire by the abnormal area.
+The surgeon follows this to the point of the abnormal tissue and then surgically removes the abnormal breast tissue.
 Both procedures are usually outpatient and under a local anesthetic.
-If the lesion is palpable, or can be felt, a fine needle aspiration can be performed, or a core biopsy or direct excision of the mass can be done, usually under a local anesthetic on an outpatient basis.
+If the lesion is palpable or can be felt, your provider can perform fine needle aspiration or conduct a core biopsy or direct excision of the mass, usually under a local anesthetic on an outpatient basis.

 The breast is a gland designed to make milk.
 The lobules in the breast make the milk, which then drains through the ducts to the nipple.
 The breast is composed of 15 to 20 of these lobules, which then terminate into major ducts that open up into the nipple.

-Noninvasive: Whereby the cancer cells have not invaded surrounding tissue.
+Noninvasive: The cancer cells have not invaded surrounding tissue.

-- Ductal carcinoma in situ – which occurs in 5%-10% of breast cancers, or
+- Ductal carcinoma in situ – which occurs in 5%-10% of breast cancers

-Invasive: Whereby the cancer cells have invaded the surrounding tissue.
+Invasive: The cancer cells have invaded the surrounding tissue.

 - Lobular carcinoma – which occurs in 10% of breast cancers.

-Local treatment refers to anything that is targeted to a specific area of the body—such as the breast, the lymph nodes, the lungs—as opposed to the whole body.
-Treatment to the lymph nodes near the breast is also sometimes referred to as “regional” treatment, because the nodes lie in the region surrounding the breast.
+Local treatment refers to anything that is targeted to a specific area of the body—such as the breast, the lymph nodes, and the lungs—as opposed to the whole body.
+Treatment of the lymph nodes near the breast is also sometimes referred to as “regional” treatment because the nodes lie in the region surrounding the breast.

-These two options are considered equally effective for women with a breast cancer measuring about four centimeters or less.
-For women with a single tumor larger than about four centimeters, breast preservation therapy may still be an option if chemotherapy is able to shrink the cancer substantially BEFORE surgery.
+For women with a single tumor larger than about 4 cm, breast preservation therapy may still be an option if chemotherapy is able to shrink the cancer substantially BEFORE surgery.

-There are many exceptions to this sequence, however.
-For women with stage III or IV disease, chemotherapy may be given first to shrink large tumors and address cancer in the rest of the body, before major surgery.
+This sequence has many exceptions, however.
+For women with cancer stage III or IV disease, chemotherapy may be given first to shrink large tumors and address cancer in the rest of the body before major surgery.
 Some centers or clinical studies give chemotherapy and radiation together (not separately).
 There are also many other variations in timing and sequence.

-Following the above noted procedures, an oncologist would then advise breast cancer patients of the options for further treatment after surgery is completed.
-This is usually based on the stage of the disease.
+Following the above-noted procedures, a medical oncologist would then advise breast cancer patients of further treatment options after surgery is completed.
+This is usually based on the stages of breast cancer.

 A new technique called a sentinel lymph node biopsy has been developed to help locate the lymph nodes during surgery.
 This technique is based on using a radioactive material, or blue dye, injected into the breast prior to surgery.
-The surgeon then uses the uptake of this radioactive dye to identify the lymph nodes during surgery that may be suspicious for containing the spreading cancer.
-This helps guide the surgeon to the most likely node that may harbor cancer, thereby allowing him to biopsy these for the evaluation of cancer spread.
-This procedure is helpful in that it limits the more aggressive armpit dissection, which may be required, and it lowers postoperative complications like nerve injury and arm swelling.
+The breast surgeon then uses the uptake of this radioactive dye to identify the lymph nodes during surgery that may be suspicious for containing spreading cancer.
+This helps guide the surgeon to the most likely node that may harbor cancer, thereby allowing the surgeon to biopsy these for the evaluation of cancer spread.
+This procedure is helpful because it limits the more aggressive armpit dissection, which may be required, and it lowers postoperative complications like nerve injury and arm swelling.